jsventures/jobsearch-content/content/03_communication/04_leveling_document.md

 1. **Form a conviction for your level**

-    Follow the homework in *Communicating Signal*.
-You should have confideence in what level you where, and where you fall in the range for that level.
-To do this, prove it to yourself through your experience and knowledge.
+    As we discussed in the homework for **Communicating Signal**, you'll want to go over these levels, and get a sense of where you stand.
+You should have examples from your experience that match the description in these levels, and give you a strong sense of where you are at in your career.

 2. **Get a sense of the compensation ranges**

     For each level, we've included the alternate names that most companies use.
 Go on [levels.fyi](https://levels.fyi), and take a peak at the compensation ranges for the companies you are aiming for.
-When time comes to communicate numbers to your recruiter, having accurate knowledge and conveying it concicely signals strength and experience.
+When time comes to communicate numbers to your recruiter, having accurate knowledge and concisely conveying it, signals strength and experience.

 ## New-Grad